sathwikshetty33/sathwikshetty33/README.md

 ## 🚀 About Me

-> DevOps enthusiast and full-stack developer passionate about building scalable solutions and automating workflows
+Backend enthusiast passionate about building scalable solutions and exploring emerging technologies

-- 🔭 Currently diving deep into **Cloud Computing** and **DevOps practices**
-- 🌱 Learning advanced concepts in **Kubernetes** and **AWS**
-- 👯 Looking to collaborate on innovative open-source projects
-- 💡 Always excited to learn new technologies and best practices
+🔭 Currently diving deep into Backend Development and Web3 🌱 Learning advanced backend concepts like gRPC and tools like Docker 🔗 Exploring Blockchain technology and its applications 👯 Looking to collaborate on innovative open-source projects 💡 Always excited to learn new technologies and best practices

 ## 💻 Tech Stack